lasseufpa/ITU-Challenge-ML5G-PHY/submission_baseline_example/readme.txt

-Description: The files in this folder (submission_baseline_example) present an example submission that uses the baseline data without customized frontend.
+Description: The files in this folder (submission_baseline_example) present an example of submission that uses the baseline data without a customized frontend.
-This file is an example of a mandatory readme.txt required in the submission.
+This file is an example of a mandatory readme.txt.

 #### Building the environment

-1 - Dependencies:
+1 - Dependencies

 1.1 System dependencies
 - Hardware: CUDA Capable GPU